divyansh-prks/Netflix-watch/README.md

 - BugFix = if the user is not logged in redirect /browse to login page and vice versa
 - Unsubscribed to the onAuthStateChanged Callback
 - Add hardcoded values to constants file
+- Register TMDB APi and create an app and get access token  (Important part)
+- Get data in console
+- Custom Hook For now playing Movies
+- create Movieslice
+- update store with movies data
+- planning for main container & secondary container
+- Fetch Data for Trailer Video
+- Update Store WIth trailer Video Data
+- Embedded the youtube video and make it autoplay and mute
+- Tailwind classes to make main container look awesome